clduab11/parallax-pal/README.md

 ## Disclaimer ⚠️

 This project is primarily for educational and research purposes.
 Users must comply with all API and service terms of use.
+Parallax Analytics shall be held indemnified in the event of any unethical, amoral, or illegal behavior with the usage of Parallax Pal.
+User accepts all risk of utilizing generative deep learning/artificial intelligence technology for any contextual and/or informational purposes.